 Managing Finance & Funding

-Training of trainers for capacity building in the sector
+Training of trainers

 Advanced Decision Techniques

-Contents: This course presents the main quantitative modelling and simulation tools to help in decision-making.
+Quantitative modelling and simulation tools to help in decision-making.

 Strategy, Innovation and Entrepreneurship

-Contents: It is essential for every manager to understand who determines the objectives of corporations and of other organizations, how they are governed and how their managers are incentivized and monitored.
-The course covers the following themes: value creation, the legal rules and the practices of company management (remuneration, ethics, social responsibility, governance "codes"), the legal rights and the behaviour of shareholders, the impact of financial markets on governance (shareholders activism, takeovers, LBOs).
-In addition the students have the opportunity to apply the main concepts and techniques of finance, accounting and management control to the case of a listed company.
+Understanding who determines the objectives of corporations and of other organizations, how they are governed and how their managers are incentivised and monitored: value creation, the legal rules and the practices of company management (remuneration, ethics, social responsibility, governance "codes"), the legal rights and the behaviour of shareholders, the impact of financial markets on governance (shareholders' activism, takeovers, LBOs) Applying the main concepts and techniques of finance, accounting and management control of the case of a listed company

 Global Marketing and Strategy

-- Globalization decision and process,
+- Globalisation decision and process

-- International market selection,
+- International market selection

-- International marketing research,
+- International marketing research

-- International market entry strategies and expansion,
+- International market entry strategies and expansion

-- Standardization versus Adaptation of 4 Ps.
+- Standardisation versus Adaptation of 4 Ps

 Leadership and Responsible Management